-Animals that are wild and meat-eating are the most likely to be infected with rabies.
+Animals that are wild and meat-eating are the most likely to have rabies.
 This could include skunks, raccoons, foxes, coyotes, and bobcats.
 Also, bats are more likely to be rabid.
-However, pets or farm animals such as dogs, cats, cattle, or horses can pass rabies on to people as well.
+Pets or farm animals such as dogs, cats, cattle, or horses can pass rabies on to people as well.
 Rabbits and rodents rarely get rabies.